Manitoba Council for International Cooperation – Water Bottles and Pop Sockets

 The Manitoba Council for International Cooperation (MCIC) is a coalition of Manitoba-based organizations involved in international development.
 Their mission is to support, connect and amplify the work of their members and partners, while directly engaging and collaborating with Manitobans for global sustainability.
-MCIC is also responsible for distributing Government of Manitoba funds designated for international development and humanitarian projects overseas.
+MCIC is also responsible for distributing Government of Manitoba funds for international development and overseas humanitarian projects.

 The Sustainable Development Goals (SDGs), also known as the Global Goals, were adopted by all United Nations Member States in 2015 as a call to action and to provide a shared blueprint for people, planet, peace, prosperity, and partnership by 2030.